awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In the AWS Management Console, the finding for this check includes the following message:

 ```
-Invalid condition operator: The condition operator {{operator}} is not valid.
+Invalid condition operator: The condition operator is not valid.
 Use a valid condition operator.
 ```

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
-"findingDetails": "The condition operator {{operator}} is not valid.
-Use a valid condition operator.
+"findingDetails": "The condition operator is not valid.
+Use a valid condition operator."
-"
 ```

 **Resolving the error**